EyeQ is happy to announce a major update to all of our business products! As the only photo editing technology that delivers Real...Read more

 Time to get creepy with your lighting!
 Did you ever tell ghost stories with a flashlight?
 The eerie lighting always made the story so much scarier.
 Use lighting to your advantage and shoot some creepy portraits.
 In a dark room, set up a light next to your subject or have them hold a flashlight up under their chin.
 The effect will be similar to what you used to experience when telling ghost stories!

 Time to Edit

 After you’ve used some of these creepy photography ideas to take some photos, it’s time to edit!
 For easy editing, use Perfectly Clear.
-Perfectly Clear works as either a plug-in to Photoshop, Lightroom, Photoshop Elements, PaintShop Pro, or can work as a standalone product.
+Perfectly Clear is ready to be used as an online solution.
 All you need to do is upload your photos, and Perfectly Clear will automatically edit them!
-Then, you can use the Presets and LOOKs to take your photo to the next level.
+Create an account and try it for free today, no credit card required.